STRegistry/whmcs-stregistry-module/README.md

 Instructions and application to become accrediter registrar can be found on page: www.registry.st/registrars/become-registrar

 ## Installation Steps
-* Download the modules directory or Git clone the modules directory to root directory of WHMCS installtion.
+* Download the module directory or Git clone the module directory to root directory of WHMCS installtion.
 * This should add module stregistry under <whmcs_root>/modules/registrars/ directory.

 ## Configure ST Registry module in WHMCS